BoZhuM/AutoScrolljQueryPlugin/README.md

     <a href='#'><img alt="banner" src="images/outerdoor.jpg" /></a>
   </div>
 ```
+Make sure that you have loaded jquery and the plugin file before.
+What you need to do is just put image elements in a div.
-*You can even remove a tags, leaving img tags listed alone.*
+You can even remove a tags, leaving img tags listed alone.
 ```javascript
 <script type="text/javascript">
   $(document).ready(function(){